ultimate271/notes/dastoyevsky/brothers03.01.md

 them, but judged it unfitting to go over to the new faith.
 His habit of theological reading gave him an expression of still greater gravity.

+### We transition to the night of Lizaveta giving birth

+#### At the sound of wailing in the Garden, Girgory investigates to find a girl named Lizaveta Merdyastchaya dying next to her newly born child
 He was perhaps predisposed to mysticism.
 And the birth of his deformed child, and its death, had, as though by special design, been accompanied by another strange and marvelous event, which, as he said later, had left